MinecraftForge/Documentation/docs/blocks/blocks.md

 !!!
 Note

     Blocks have no setter for their `ItemGroup`. (formerly Creative Tab) This has been moved to the `BlockItem` and is now its responsibility.
-Furthermore, there is no setter for translation key. (this is generated based on registry name now)
+Furthermore, there is no setter for translation key as it is now generated from the registry name.

 ### Advanced Blocks